 Melamine was first introduced in World War II, It is used as an alternative to steel tableware both in a commercial and residential environments.

 Melamine is hard plastic, made with melamine a type of hard resin.
 The hard plastic is made of melamine and other reinforcing agents.

 While Bone china is a kind of clay product in which bone ashes, feldspar, kaolin, clay, quartz, and other ingredients are mixed together and baked at 1200 degrees Celsius.
 High temperature and a combination of various clays result in the formation of a glaze on the surface of Bone china.

 Melamine is very lightweight.
 Melamine is very durable and has a bright shine.
 Since Melamine is made up of plastic, it can take various shapes and colors.

-While Bone china is bright and well made, it is less thick compared to ceramic tableware.
-Because of the color and brightness of Bone china, it is popular in the homes of the Elite.
+While Bone china is bright and well-made, it is less thick compared to ceramic tableware.
+Because of the color and brightness of Bone china, it is popular in the homes of Elite.